-Petrol/fuel/gasoline is extremely flammable - keep clear of naked flames or other ignition sources. • The engine must be cool before refuelling. • Always pre-mix the fuel before placing it in the fuel tank.
+Petrol/fuel/gasoline is extremely flammable - keep clear of naked flames or other ignition sources. • The engine must be OFF and cool before refuelling. • Always pre-mix the fuel before placing it in the fuel tank. • The fuel to 2-stroke engine oil mixture ratio is 25:1.